gszep/gpuweb/Implementation-Status.md

 ## Firefox

 Work is in progress in [Nightly](https://nightly.mozilla.org/), enabled by "dom.webgpu.enabled" pref.
+Presentation to the `CanvasContext` is only available for WebRender, which is gated by "gfx.webrender.all" pref.
 The implementation is based on [wgpu](https://github.com/gfx-rs/wgpu) project in Rust.

 - [x] Initialization
 - [ ] WGSL support